manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 >
 >  \-  Michael Cameron - [Freeze Beans not Peas](https://strivefortone.com/2017/01/03/freeze-beans-not-peas/)

-MCA conducted an [experiment](https://www.instagram.com/p/B2Tw5zcBtnI/?utm_source=ig_web_copy_link) to determine if there was any difference in flavour between coffee that had been frozen once, and coffee that had been frozen and defrosted seven times.
-Two cups of the single-frozen coffee and one cup of the refrozen coffee were prepared and participants were asked to pick the odd one out.
-There was no trend towards picking the refrozen coffee as the odd one out, which suggests there was no noticeable difference in flavour.⁠ This suggests that refreezing may not something to worry about.

-One issue to point out though: while refreezing seems like it may be fine, *resealing* may have some negative effects on the coffee.
+One issue to point out though: the *vacuuming* process will remove any inert gases surround the beans and held within them are removed to some degree.
 Matt Perger has suggested that vacuum sealed coffee stales quickly if re-vacuumed, essentially acting as a “sponge” for oxygen being sucked back into the container.
-Whether or not this is counteracted by the freezing process is something that needs more investigation.
+Whether or not this is counteracted by the freezing process is something that could be investigated further.